Restoring Aotearoa New Zealand’s Seagrass Meadows

-Cawthron Institute has partnered with businesses, government, industry and environmental groups to launch a national seagrass restoration project that aims to fight climate change and improve ecosystem health.
+Cawthron Institute is working with businesses, government, industry, environmental groups and mana whenua to launch a national seagrass restoration research programme to support biodiversity, improve water quality and mitigate climate change.

 Previous funding: Nelson City Council, Ngā Pae o te Māramatanga and Cawthron Institute Trust Board.